In-N-Out Burger Pomona Dragstrip

-The Pomona Raceway (known as In-N-Out Burger Pomona Dragstrip for commercial reasons, previously Auto Club Raceway at Pomona), is a racing facility located in Pomona, California that features a quarter-mile dragstrip.
+The Pomona Raceway (currently named the In-N-Out Burger Pomona Dragstrip, previously named the Auto Club Raceway at Pomona), is a racing facility located in Pomona, California that features a quarter-mile dragstrip.
 Since its opening in 1961, the dragstrip has hosted the NHRA's Winternationals event – the traditional season opener – and since 2021, the season's last race, the NHRA Finals.
 These two events have contributed to its becoming perhaps one of the most famous dragstrips in North America.
 The facility has a seating capacity of 40,000 spectators, and it is one of the few dragstrips in the USA that is operated directly by the NHRA.
 This dragstrip has also gone by the nickname of The Fairplex, in reference to its location at the Fairplex, formerly called the Los Angeles County Fairgrounds.

 History

 Drag Racing

 In 1952, a car club known as the "Choppers of Pomona" aided by a young police officer, Sergeant Bud Coons, advocated that a safe place should be provided for local area drag racers.
 Coons, along with fellow hot rod enthusiast, Pomona Police Chief Ralph Parker, and the city government of Pomona asked to lease the parking lot of the LA County Fairgrounds.
 Coons and Parker were instrumental in convincing the county to allow the use of the fairgrounds for the race by citing statistics that indicated deaths among kids declined sharply when given a supervised place to race.
 The county finally agreed, as long as the hot rodders would provide their own insurance, which they were able to do with gate receipts.

 At the time the county made the agreement, the parking lot was nothing but a gravel lot.
 The coalition of hot rodders, police and community leaders raised funds through donations and paved the lot.
 This was the birth of the dragstrip in Pomona.

 Though it was not considered a national event by today's standards, the very first NHRA event, the Southern California Championships, was held at this dragstrip on an April weekend in 1953.
 On Saturday, attendance was at two or three thousand and attendance was reported to be at 15,000 on Sunday.
 Compared to the 3.9 second numbers (at 333 yd 1 ft the pros are putting on the board presently, the best ET of that day was a respectable 10.93.